segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 To connect your Unify space to Flex, you'll need to reach out to the [Twilio Professional Services](https://www.twilio.com/en-us/professional-services){:target="_blank"} team.

-Before reaching out to your Professional Services, note the following information about your Segment workspace:
+Before reaching out to Professional Services, note the following information about your Segment workspace:

 - **Workspace ID**: Located in the [General Settings section](https://app.segment.com/goto-my-workspace/settings/basic){:target="_blank"} of your Segment workspace
 - **Workspace slug**: Located in the [General Settings section](https://app.segment.com/goto-my-workspace/settings/basic){:target="_blank"} of your Segment workspace